A Special Celebration

 If you have any questions, please contact firstname.lastname@example.org or call 865.672.1427.

 Family Dedication Service

 - Sunday, February 21 at 9 and 11a

 Do I need to be a First Baptist Concord member to have my child dedicated?

-In order to participate in Family Dedication you must be a member of the church, Bible Fellowship member, or serving as a volunteer in one of our ministries.
+In order to participate in Family Dedication you must be a member of the church, Sunday School class or Life Group member, or serving as a volunteer in one of our ministries.